 - 1. Follow the procedure in before working inside your computer

 - 2. Remove the SD memory card

+- 3. Remove the optical drive assembly

-- 3. Remove the base cover
+- 4. Remove the base cover

-- 4. Remove the battery
+- 5. Remove the battery

 - 1. Open the latch and disconnect the hard drive cable and touch pad cable from the system board [1, 2]. - 2.
 Peel the tape that secures the touch pad to the palmrest and keyboard assembly [3].